-You can implement Harmony methods in as little as 5 to 15 minutes a day.
-Your Sanford Harmony Ambassador can help you develop strategies for integrating Harmony into your schedule and your current classroom curriculum.
+You can implement Harmony strategies, lessons, and activities in as little as 10-20 minutes a day.
+Your Sanford Harmony Ambassador can help you develop strategies for integrating Harmony into your schedule and current classroom curriculum.